dfreilich/summaries/CleanCoder.md

 You should also take advantage of the *Law of Large Numbers*, which implies that if you break up a large task into many smaller tasks and estimate them independently, the sum of the estimates will be more accurate than the estimate of the large task.

 ## Chapter 11: Pressure
+The best way to stay calm under pressure is to avoid the situations that cause pressure.
+Some ways to do that are:
+* Avoid committing to deadlines that we aren't sure we can meet.
+Make sure the risk of deadlines is quantified and clear to the business, so they can manage it appropriately.
+  * There are occasionally commitments made for us.
+When this happens, we are honor bound to help the business find a way to meet those commitments.
+However, we aren't honor bound to accept the commitments.
+* Stay clean.
+Professionals realize the "quick and dirty" is an oxymoron.
+Dirty always means slow!
+* Choose disciplines that you feel comfortable following in a crisis.
+Then follow them all the time.
+Don't change your behavior when the crunch comes.
+If your disciplines are the best way to work, then they should be followed even in the depth of a crisis.

+If you end up in a pressured situation, however, you need to manage it.
+Some tools for that are:
+* Don't panic.
+Slow down, and think the problem through.
+* Communicate to your team and superiors that you are in trouble.
+Avoid creating surprises.
+* Trust your disciplines.
+If you follow TDD, write more tests than usual.
+If you are a merciless refactorer, refactor even more.
+* Get help.
+Utilize pair programming, to get done faster with fewer defects.

+By the same token, if you see someone else who's under pressure, offer to pair with them, and help them out of the hole they are in.

 ## Chapter 12: Collaboration